 Select Enter Form 1095-A Amounts (Form 8962 Part 2) and input the amounts from the 1095-A for the Enrollment Premium, the Second Lowest Cost Silver Plan and the Advance Payment of Premium Tax Credit.
-If you selected YES to the annual totals inquiry, you will only enter the totals.
-However, if you answered NO to the annual totals inquiry you will enter the Enrollment Premium, the Second Lowest Cost Silver Plan and the Advance Payment of Premium Tax Credit for each month as reported on the 1095-A.
+If you selected YES to the annual totals inquiry, you will only enter the column totals.
+Otherwise, enter the Enrollment Premium, the Second Lowest Cost Silver Plan and the Advance Payment of Premium Tax Credit for each month as reported on the 1095-A.

 If there is a Net Premium Tax Credit, this amount will be reflected as a Payment on Form 1040 and the taxpayer will receive the benefit of that amount.
 If the Advance Payment of Premium Tax Credit exceeds the amount that the taxpayer was entitled to receive, the Excess Advance Payment of Premium Tax will be reflected in the Taxes section of Form 1040 and the taxpayer will have to repay the excess advance payment on their tax return.